Emurgo/yoroi-graphql-migration-backend/README.md

 ### `/api/status`

-This endpoint is used to test whether or not the server can still be reached and, in the future, could store more developer flags for manually flagging errors
+This endpoint is used to test whether or not the server can still be reached and get any manually flagged errors.

 #### Input